 With having an ample supply of statistics for sold and active properties, I can best help you with an offering price that would most likely get you the property you want – on your terms and conditions.
 Let’s start this process today, reach out to me now to discuss your options.

 What Does this Mean if you are Selling a Property in Vancouver?

-Think back to 2 years ago when anything and everything that went on the market for detached single family homes, sold.
-That market has changed today, home owners are staging their property to get its full potential value.
-On average, detached single family homes are getting 96.7% of the asking price.
-Condos and Townhouses are experiencing more interest than detached single family homes due to affordability.
+Think back to 4 years ago when anything and everything that went on the market for detached single family homes, sold.
+The market has changed today, many home owners are now staging their property to get its full potential value.
+On average, detached single family homes are selling for 93.1of the asking price.
+Condos and Townhouses (96.9%) are experiencing more interest than detached single family houses due to affordability.